Chancellor Hosts Oil and Gas Businessman in Seminar Class

 James Perry “J.P.”
-Bryan Jr., chief executive officer of Torch, is the great-great nephew of Stephen F. Austin.
+Bryan Jr., chief executive officer of Torch, visited with Chancellor Kent Hance during the chancellor’s seminar class April 18.

 The great-great nephew of Stephen F. Austin offered advice and insight to students ranging from business experience to how to raise a confident child, while also discussing how he became successful in the oil and gas industry and his love for Texas history.

 Students listened as Bryan told stories of his being sent to a boarding school at the age of 11.
 From boarding school, he enrolled as an art history major at the University of Texas (UT).
 Bryan addressed some of the challenges of going to college and reassured students that it is okay if they hadn’t decided on a career plan yet.